 And finally, if you feel you would like to close your ritual with the druid prayer - you can recite the close below, feel the positive and fresh energy you have cerated and feel the love of peace in your heart:

 Once you’ve cleansed yourself and space, the energy often relaxes.
 This is the time for you to fill the space with positive energy.
 You can do this with music or mantra chanting as you walk about.
-Some people like to spray rose water in the air in each room.
+Some people like to spray rose water in the aura and atmosphere in each room.
 Rose petals we used to play with as children, making perfumes and teas, rubbing the petals on our skin, with my best friend in the garden, is one of my fondest childhood memories, carting around a buckets full of water and petals to bottle and gift to our mamas.

 So fill your heart with love and find your connection within.
 Most people cleanse their space or themselves once a week.
 But, use your intuition and do it as often as you feel necessary or work with the moon cycles.